-- 2 The Designated Liaison Person (DLP) is - 3 The Deputy Designated Liaison Person (Deputy DLP) is Deirdre Mullen - The Relevant Person is Ronan Walsh (The relevant person is one who can provide information in respect of how the child safeguarding statement was developed and will be able to provide the statement on request.
-This person can also be the DLP) - 5 The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all school policies, procedures, practices and activities.
+- 3 The Deputy Designated Liaison Person (Deputy DLP) is Deirdre Mullen - The Relevant Person is Ronan Walsh (Contact: info@sps.ie) (The relevant person, appointed by the Board of Management, shall be the Head of School, who can provide information in respect of how the Child Safeguarding Statement was developed and will be able to provide the statement on request.) - The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all school policies, procedures, practices and activities.
 In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare:

-The school will:
+The school will: - recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations; - fully comply with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children; - fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters; - adopt safe practices to minimise the possibility of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect; - develop a practice of openness with parents and encourage parental involvement in the education of their children; and - fully respect confidentiality requirements in dealing with child protection matters.
+[The Data Protection Acts 1988 2018 do not prevent the sharing of information on a reasonable and proportionate basis for the purposes of Child Protection and where there may be a conflict between confidentiality and the safety and welfare of the child, the latter will always be the primary consideration.]

-- recognise that the protection and welfare of children is of paramount importance, regardless of all other considerations; - fully comply with its statutory obligations under the Children First Act 2015 and other relevant legislation relating to the protection and welfare of children; - fully co-operate with the relevant statutory authorities in relation to child protection and welfare matters; - adopt safe practices to minimise the possibility of harm or accidents happening to children and protect workers from the necessity to take unnecessary risks that may leave themselves open to accusations of abuse or neglect; - develop a practice of openness with parents and encourage parental involvement in the education of their children; and - fully respect confidentiality requirements in dealing with child protection matters.
-[The Data Protection Acts 1988 2018 do not prevent the sharing of information on a reasonable and proportionate basis for the purposes of Child Protection and where there may be a conflict between confidentiality and the safety and welfare of the child, the latter will always be the primary consideration.] - ensure that regardless of age, ability or disability, race, religion or belief, gender identity, sexual orientation and socio-economic background, all children shall have a positive and enjoyable learning experience in a safe and child centred environment.
+ensure that regardless of age, ability or disability, race, religion or belief, gender identity, sexual orientation and socio-economic background, all children shall have a positive and enjoyable learning experience in a safe and child centred environment.
 Sutton Park School acknowledges that young children, children with disabilities and/or AEN, LGBTQ+ children and those from ethnic minority communities can be particularly vulnerable to harm and accepts responsibility to take reasonable and appropriate steps to safeguard their welfare.